George Irving Bell: Mountaineering

 Bell also climbed in the Karakoram of Pakistan, participating in two very notable expeditions.
-In 1953, Bell took part in the Third American Karakoram Expedition to K2 and was one of five climbers who fell on during a failed attempt of the first ascent of the peak.
+In 1953, Bell took part in the Third American Karakoram Expedition to K2 and was one of five climbers who fell during a failed attempt of the first ascent of the peak.
 Their fall was arrested by Pete Schoening in one of the greatest feats of mountaineering.
 Bell went on several more Himalayan expeditions and made the first ascent of Masherbrum, the 22nd highest peak in the world, in 1960.

 Bell's son, also named George, is also a climber.